-For awards accounted for under Accounting Standards Codification ("ASC") 718 "Compensation-Stock Options" ("ASC 718"), with an exercise price which is not denominated in: (a) the currency of a market in which a substantial portion of the Company's equity securities trades, (b) the currency in which the individual's pay is denominated, or (c) the Company's functional currency, are required to be classified as liabilities.
+Awards accounted for under Accounting Standards Codification ("ASC") 718 "Compensation-Stock Options" ("ASC 718"), with an exercise price which is not denominated in: (a) the currency of a market in which a substantial portion of the Company's equity securities trades, (b) the currency in which the individual's pay is denominated, or (c) the Company's functional currency, are required to be classified as liabilities.
 For awards accounted for under ASC 815 "Derivatives and Hedging" ("ASC 815"), any warrant or option that provides for an exercise price which is not denominated in the Company's functional currency are required to be classified as liabilities.

-Upon the change of the compensation currency for certain executives from Canadian dollars to U.S. dollars effective January 1, 2017, options held by such executives which were previously classified as equity awards with total fair value of \$7,371on January 1, 2017 have been reclassified as liability awards of which \$2,879 was classified from additional paid-in capital.
-Under ASC 718, upon the change in classification, the change in fair value of the options while they were classified as equity is recorded as an adjustment to the statement of loss.
+Upon the change of the compensation currency for certain executives from Canadian dollars to U.S. dollars effective January 1, 2017, options held by such executives which were previously classified as equity awards with a total fair value of \$7,371 on January 1, 2017 have been reclassified as liability awards of which \$2,879 was reclassified from additional paid-in capital and remaining \$4,492 was recorded to the statement of loss on January 1, 2017 as under ASC 718, upon the change in classification, the change in fair value of the options while they were classified as equity is recorded as an adjustment to the statement of loss.